yeopoong/yeopoong.github.io/_posts/spring/2020-09-13-spring-boot.md

 Simple Architecture with spring boot
 ------------

-  * Spring Boot, React 를 이용한 초간단 마이크로서비스 아키텍처 구축하기
+  * Building simple microservices architecture using Spring Boot and React

 ## AWS